 This is Mandarin Oriental’s second London opening, with the address on Hanover Square in the heart of the Mayfair neighborhood.
 But rather than just a hotel, Mandarin Oriental Mayfair is also a collection of private residences.
 There are fifty rooms and suites, plus eighty Residences at Mandarin Oriental, advertised as the most exclusive private homes in the city.
 On top of a dedicated residential concierge, their owners have access to the full range of hotel facilities, such as a fitness and wellness center or an indoor pool.
 There is also five-star dining, a stylish bar, and a private rooftop bar.
 Designed by Rogers Stirk Harbour + Partners, Mandarin Oriental Mayfair London is a boutique hotel with an intimate atmosphere enveloped in contemporary luxury.

 Website: Mandarin Oriental Mayfair, London.
-Opening: 2023.
+Opening: Summer 2023.
 Photo © Mandarin Oriental

 73The Langham, Venice, Italy